Partnerships

 -National Trails System Act, 1968

 The Continental Divide Trail Coalition and other non-profit conservation organizations provide a powerful voice and community in support of the trail.
 Aside from advocacy and public outreach work, these groups are also instrumental in completing much-needed trail maintenance and construction every year by organizing volunteer crews for trail work.
-While the Continental Divide Trail Coalition is the lead national non-profit partner working with federal agencies in support of the CDT, there are dozens of other organizations along the length of the trail that complete vital work to improve the trail each year.
+While the Continental Divide Trail Coalition is the lead national non-profit partner working with federal agencies in support of the CDT, there are dozens of other organizations and volunteers along the length of the trail that complete vital work to improve the trail each year.

 The Continental Divide Trail Coalition, headquartered in Golden, CO, has been active since 2012 and is the nationwide nonprofit partner for the trail, with a mission to complete, promote, and protect the entire length of the Continental Divide Trail.